 Other Cards To Consider / Cards To Avoid

-There are a lot of brands out there making UHS-II memory cards now, but a lot of them actually are just white-labeled cards bought from other brands.
-For example, Hoodman and Fujifilm almost always perform nearly identically to Transcend cards, which makes me think they all just come from the same factory.
+There are many brands making UHS-II memory cards now, but many are just white-label cards from other brands.
+For example, Hoodman and Fujifilm perform nearly identically to Transcend cards, which makes me think they all come from the same factory.
 So I wouldn’t ignore them if they go on sale since they are likely just rebranded Transcend cards or something similar.

 The cards you do want to avoid are Lexar.
-Micron is making so much money now that they’ve decided the profits from Lexar are inconsequential so they’ve killed the brand.
+Micron is making so much money now that they’ve decided the profits from Lexar are inconsequential, so they’ve killed the brand.
 Fine for Panasonic users since Lexar cards don’t perform well anyway.
-Today Longsys has acquired Lexar so we’ll start seeing a new batch of cards soon, but they will be made with Longsys flash memory, not Micron flash memory and they will likely be very different.
+Today, Longsys acquired Lexar, so we’ll start seeing a new batch of cards soon.
+They will be made with Longsys flash memory, not Micron flash, and they will likely be very different.

-Finding The Best SD Memory Cards Panasonic GH5s
+Finding The Best SD Memory Cards for Panasonic GH5s

 Best Memory Card 4k Video Panasonic GH5s

-To shoot 4k 400mbps with the Panasonic GH5s, you will need to use the fastest UHS-II cards that you can get so that you don’t run into any buffer issues.
+To shoot 4K at 400 Mbps with the Panasonic GH5s, you will need to use the fastest UHS-II cards you can get to avoid buffer issues.

 Lexar cards and even the slow Delkin and Sony M cards should be avoided.